AriFordsham/GHCWiki/linear-types/implementation.md

 ### Data Constructors are polymorphic

 In linear types, constructors of data types are multiplicity-polymorphic.
-Foe example,
+For example,

 ```
 (,) :: forall {m :: Multiplicity} {n :: Multiplicity} a b. a # m -> b # n -> (a,b)